seansfkelley/seansfkelley.github.io/_drafts/murphys-law.md

 title: The Complete List of Everything That Can Go Wrong When Making a Wooden Table
 ---

+I made a table and two desks from hardwood, simultaneously, with minimal prior experience.
+Turns out, there's a lot of things that can go wrong.
+I mean, really:

+- not owning or having access to a planer or jointer
 - having to buy more wood than strictly necessary because you need pieces that are impossible for a mill to fuckup
 - having the mill fuck up it up anyway by planing the boards thinner than you asked
 - by thinning the boards more than you asked they reveal a knot that you were hoping wouldn't make it through to the other side